The Novel of Education

 9 units (3-0-6) |

 This class takes up a set of mostly very funny, mostly 20th century British novels to frame a simple-seeming, yet deceptively complicated set of questions: What does it mean to be educated?
 Who has access to education?
 What does an ideal education consist in?
 And ultimately: What is a university for?
 As we think through these questions we will read op/eds and investigative journalism in addition to fiction, and we will consider a variety of university-centered topics (determined by student interest) including issues of gender, class, privilege, race, and genius.
 Authors read may include Sayers, Larkin, Amis, C.P.
 Snow, Lodge, and Zadie Smith.
+Not offered 2021-2022.

 The online version of the Caltech Catalog is provided as a convenience; however, the printed version is the only

 authoritative source of information about course offerings, option requirements, graduation requirements,